sradc/sradc.github.io/_posts/2023-09-25-reversal-curse.md

-Without dissecting it in great detail: it tells the model to guess, it only contains examples for the task at hand, it contains much more examples, and it uses the fill in X formulation.
+Without dissecting it in great detail: it tells the model to guess, it only contains examples for the task at hand, it contains many more examples, and it uses the fill in X formulation.

 The first prompt I tried was this: